 This is definitely one of my favorite free Chrome extensions for keyword searches.
 If you want your website to achieve great success in search results, choosing the right keywords with the greatest potential to increase traffic and conversion is absolutely the most important thing to do.

 - you don’t have much web traffic so far, that’s why you don’t have much data concerning keywords in your Google Search Console account,

 - you don’t have access to paid tools like SEMrush.

 In such cases, Keyword Surfer will be the best solution.
 This extension is regularly updated and currently enables you to analyze search volumes and keywords for 70 countries!

-Type any keyword in the search bar (I typed “International SEO”) and Keyword Surfer will suggest you similar high volume keywords.
+Type any keyword in the search bar (I typed “International SEO”) and Keyword Surfer will suggest similar high-volume keywords.

 Personally, I appreciate SEOquake above all for the fact that, just like WooRank, it collects a lot of important SEO metrics in one place.
 Once you install this Chrome extension, you will see an SEO bar located at the top of the browser window that displays core metrics, such as a number of pages indexed by Google, domain age, Alexa Rank, SEMrush backlinks, external and internal links and, even, Facebook likes.

 - Google cachedate, i.e. when Google crawled your website

 - keyword density, i.e. how many times a keyword appears on a page and where it is found (e.g. in headings)

 - text to HTML ratio